Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: RESULTS AND DISCUSSIONS

 The effect of the driving field amplitude on the photon-blockade behavior is analyzed for both clockwise (CW) and counterclockwise (CCW) driving configurations.
-In Fig.~\ref{fig5}(a), the equal-time second-order correlation function $g^{(2)}_{a}(0)$ is plotted as a function of the normalized driving field amplitude $E/\gamma$ at the fixed parameters $\lambda = \lambda_{\mathrm{opt}} \approx 2.46\times10^{-6}\omega_{b}$ and $\Delta = \Delta_{\mathrm{opt}} = -0.68\,\omega_{b}$.
-For the CW-driven mode ($\Delta_{F} > 0$), the analytical and numerical results overlap closely and exhibit a very strong photon antibunching minimum at $E/\gamma \approx 0.05$, where $g^{(2)}_{a}(0) \sim 10^{-6}$, confirming the realization of robust unconventional photon blockade (UPB) under weak excitation.
-As the driving amplitude increases beyond this range, $g^{(2)}_{a}(0)$ rises sharply, indicating a transition from strong antibunching to photon bunching due to enhanced multiphoton excitations.
-For the CCW-driven configuration ($\Delta_{F} < 0$), a similar trend is observed, but the antibunching occurs at slightly higher $E/\gamma$ values, showing that the CW mode retains stronger blockade under weaker driving conditions.
+In Fig.~\ref{fig5}[a], the equal-time second-order correlation function $g^{(2)}_{\rm a}(0)$ is plotted as a function of the normalized driving field amplitude $\epsilon/\gamma$ at the fixed parameters $\Lambda = \Lambda_{\mathrm{opt}} \approx 2.46\times10^{-6}\omega_{b}$ and $\Delta = \Delta_{\mathrm{opt}} = -0.68\,\omega_{b}$.
+For the CW-driven mode ($\Delta_{F} > 0$), the analytical and numerical results overlap closely and exhibit a very strong photon antibunching minimum at $\epsilon/\gamma \approx 0.05$, where $g^{(2)}_{\rm a}(0) \sim 10^{-6}$, confirming the realization of robust unconventional photon blockade (UPB) under weak excitation.
+As the driving amplitude increases beyond this range, $g^{(2)}_{\rm a}(0)$ rises sharply, indicating a transition from strong antibunching to photon bunching due to enhanced multiphoton excitations.
+For the CCW-driven configuration ($\Delta_{F} < 0$), a similar trend is observed, but the antibunching occurs at slightly higher $\epsilon/\gamma$ values, showing that the CW mode retains stronger blockade under weaker driving conditions.
+The means that OPA-induced two-photon excitation channel interferes with the sequential excitation pathway, and its strength determines the degree of cancellation of the two-photon transition amplitude responsible for unconventional photon blockade.